 Although it is available year-round in most markets, prime season for zucchini is from May to August.
-This is why it is often called summer squash.
+Since it grows profusely during this season, it's also known as summer squash.
+Learn more about this tasty vegetable.

 How to Choose Zucchini

 Baby fingerling zucchini is a popular new item in the markets as well as with home gardeners who have the luxury of picking them at any time.
-Fingerlings can be steamed, sauteed, or pickled whole.
+Fingerlings are much smaller than standard zucchinis and can be steamed, sauteed, or pickled whole.

-Zucchini blossoms, also a favorite with home gardeners, can be stuffed or not, then dipped in egg, spices, and flour, and fried to a golden brown.
+Zucchini blossoms, also a favorite with home gardeners, can be stuffed with cheese (or not), then dipped in egg, spices, and flour, and fried to a golden brown.
 Picking the flowers actually encourages more fruit.
-Some markets are now carrying squash blossoms, often with a tiny zucchini attached.
+Some markets carry squash blossoms, often with a tiny zucchini attached.
 Look for bright, perky flowers with no wilting.
 Flowers should be sprinkled with water, wrapped gently in paper towels, and refrigerated.
-You should use them as quickly as possible.
+You should use them as quickly as possible and handle them extremely gently as you bring them home.

 How to Store Zucchini